IBM's Watson was once heralded as the future of healthcare - what went wrong?

 As AI continues to develop, it has the potential to revolutionize the way we diagnose and treat diseases.
 However, the technology will need to overcome the challenges that have hindered Watson Health in order to achieve its full potential.

-Growth and M&A for Healthcare Technology companies
+Mergers, Acquisitions, Growth and Strategy for Healthcare Technology companies

 HealthTech M&A Newsletter from Nelson Advisors - HealthTech, Health IT, Digital Health Insights and Analysis.
 Subscribe Today! https://lnkd.in/e5hTp_xb